taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/01-redux-patterns.md

 ## Naming Conventions

 In Redux you have a handful of different types of functions.
 You have action creators, selectors and reducers.
 It is always good to name them accordingly to their type.
-Other developers will have an easier time identifiying the function type.
+Other developers will have an easier time identifying the function type.
 Just following a naming convention for your functions, you can give yourself and others a valuable information about the function itself.

 Personally I follow this naming convention with Redux functions.
 It uses prefixes for each function type: